-CO1: Design the experiment to create basic charts and graphs using Tableau and Power BI.
-(PO 1,3,5,8,9,11, PSO -1,2,3)

-CO2: Develop the solution for the given real-world problem.
-(PO - 1,2,3,5,8,11, PSO - 1,2,3)

-CO3: Analyze the results and produce substantial written documentation.
-(PO -1,2,3,5,8,11, PSO -1,2,3)
+- CO1: Design experiments to create basic charts and graphs using Tableau and Power BI.
+(PO 1, 3, 5, 9, 10, 11 PSO-1,2) - CO2: Develop solutions for given real-world problems.
+(PO 1, 2, 3, 5, 9.10, 11, PSO-1,2) - CO3: Analyze the results and produce substantial written documentation.
+(PO 1, 2, 3, 9, 10, 11, PSO-1,2)

 The weightage of Continuous Internal Evaluation (CIE) is 50% and for Semester End Exam (SEE) is 50%.
 The minimum passing mark for the CIE is 40% of the maximum marks (20 marks out of 50) and for the SEE minimum passing mark is 35% of the maximum marks (18 out of 50 marks).
-A student shall be deemed to have satisfied the academic requirements and earned the credits allotted to each subject/ course if the student secures a minimum of 40% (40 marks out of 100) in the sum total of the CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) taken together.
+A student shall be deemed to have satisfied the academic requirements and earned the credits allotted to each subject/course if the student secures a minimum of 40% (40 marks out of 100) in the sum total of the CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) taken together.

+CIE marks for the practical course are 50 Marks.
 The split-up of CIE marks for record/journal and test are in the ratio 60:40.

 - Each experiment is to be evaluated for conduction with an observation sheet and record write-up.
 Rubrics for the evaluation of the journal/write-up for hardware/software experiments are designed by the faculty who is handling the laboratory session and are made known to students at the beginning of the practical session. - Record should contain all the specified experiments in the syllabus and each experiment write-up will be evaluated for 10 marks. - Total marks scored by the students are scaled down to 30 marks (60% of maximum marks). - Weightage to be given for neatness and submission of record/write-up on time. - Department shall conduct a test of 100 marks after the completion of all the experiments listed in the syllabus. - In a test, test write-up, conduction of experiment, acceptable result, and procedural knowledge will carry a weightage of 60% and the rest 40% for viva-voce. - The suitable rubrics can be designed to evaluate each student's performance and learning ability. - The marks scored shall be scaled down to 20 marks (40% of the maximum marks).
 The Sum of scaled-down marks scored in the report write-up/journal and marks of a test is the total CIE marks scored by the student.

-- SEE marks for the practical course are 50 Marks. - SEE shall be conducted by the two examiners.
-One from the same institute as an internal examiner and another from a different institute as an external examiner, appointed by the university. - The examination schedule and names of examiners are informed to the university before the conduction of the examination.
+- SEE marks for the practical course are 50 Marks. - SEE shall be conducted jointly by the two examiners of the same institute, examiners are appointed by the Head of the Institute. - The examination schedule and names of examiners are informed to the university before the conduction of the examination.
 These practical examinations are to be conducted between the schedule mentioned in the academic calendar of the University. - All laboratory experiments are to be included for practical examination. - (Rubrics) Breakup of marks and the instructions printed on the cover page of the answer script to be strictly adhered to by the examiners.
-OR based on the course requirement evaluation rubrics shall be decided jointly by examiners. - Students can pick one question (experiment) from the questions lot prepared by the examiners jointly. - Evaluation of test write-up/ conduction procedure and result/viva will be conducted jointly by examiners. - General rubrics suggested for SEE are mentioned here, writeup-20%, Conduction procedure and result in -60%, Viva-voce 20% of maximum marks.
-SEE for practical shall be evaluated for 100 marks and scored marks shall be scaled down to 50 marks (however, based on course type, rubrics shall be decided by the examiners)
+OR based on the course requirement evaluation rubrics shall be decided jointly by examiners. - Students can pick one question (experiment) from the questions lot prepared by the examiners jointly.

+• Evaluation of test write-up/conduction procedure and result/viva will be conducted jointly by examiners.

+General rubrics suggested for SEE are mentioned here: write-up - 20%, Conduction procedure and result - 60%, Viva-voce - 20% of maximum marks.
+SEE for practical shall be evaluated for 100 marks and scored marks shall be scaled down to 50 marks (however, based on course type, rubrics shall be decided by the examiners).